 - If the business owner has strong credit history.

-- If the business has a strong track record of repaying debts.
+- If the business has a proven track record of repaying debts on-time.